FREQUENTLY ASKED QUESTIONS

 2 Interpol, "General Position on Fingerprint Evidence," by the Interpol European Expert

 Group on Fingerprint Identification, at www.interpol.int/public/Forensic/fingerprints/WorkingParties/IEEGFI/ieegfi.asp#val

 4 Margot, Pierre and Quinche, Nicolas, "Coulier, Paul-Jean (1824-1890): A Precursor in the History of Fingermark Detection and Their Potential Use for Identifying Their Source (1863)", Journal of forensic identification, 60 (2), March-April 2010, pp. 129-134, (published by the International Association for Identification).

-5 As of 2016, the terms identification, positive identification, and individualization are being replaced in reports and testimony by some agencies/experts with more accurate terminology, including variations of wording such as the following:
+5 As of 2016, the term positive identification (meaning absolute certainty) has been replaced in reports and testimony by most agencies/experts with more accurate terminology, including variations of wording such as the following: